datajoint/element-calcium-imaging/README.md

     python workflow_imaging/populate.py
     ```

-+ For inserting new subjects, sessions or new analysis parameters, step 1 needs to be re-executed.
++ For inserting new subjects, sessions or new analysis parameters, step 1 needs to be repeated.

-+ Rerun step 2 and 3 every time new sessions or clustering data become available.
++ Rerun step 2 and 3 every time new sessions or processed data becomes available.

 + In fact, step 2 and 3 can be executed as scheduled jobs that will automatically process any data newly placed into the `imaging_root_data_dir`.